The Master (2012 film): Plot

-Freddie accompanies Dodd to Phoenix, Arizona, to celebrate the release of Dodd's latest book.
-When Dodd's publisher criticizes the book, Freddie assaults him.
-Helen Sullivan, a previously acquiescent acolyte, causes Dodd to lose his temper after she questions some of the book's details.
-Dodd takes a small group to a salt flat, inviting them to play a game consisting of picking a point in the distance and driving towards it in a straight line on Dodd's motorcycle; Dodd demonstrates, and upon returning to the group he calls it thrilling.
-On Freddie's turn, Freddie drives off at high speed and disappears.
+Freddie accompanies Dodd to Phoenix, Arizona, to celebrate the release of Dodd's book.
+When Dodd's publisher criticizes it, Freddie assaults him.
+Dodd loses his temper with acolyte Helen Sullivan after she questions inconsistencies between the new book and Dodd's previous publications.
+Dodd takes a group to a salt flat for a game consisting of picking a point in the distance and riding towards it on Dodd's motorcycle.
+Freddie takes his turn but does not return, disappearing into the horizon.

-Freddie returns home to Lynn, Massachusetts, to visit Doris, but learns from Doris' mother that she has gotten married and started a family.
-Freddie sleeps in a movie theater and receives a phone call from Dodd, who begs Freddie to visit him in England, where he now resides.
-Upon arriving, Freddie finds the Cause to have grown ever larger.
-Dodd states that if Freddie can find a way to live without a master, any master, then he is to "let the rest of us know" because he will be the first person in history to do so.
-Dodd then recounts that, in a past life, they had worked in Paris to send balloons across a blockade created by Prussian forces.
-Dodd gives him an ultimatum: devote himself to the Cause for life, or leave and never return.
-As Freddie suggests that they may meet again in the next life, Dodd claims that if they do, it will be as sworn enemies.
+Freddie returns home to Lynn, Massachusetts, to visit Doris, but learns from her mother that she has married and started a family.
+Sleeping in a movie theater, Freddie has a dream in which he receives a phone call from Dodd begging him to visit him in England, where he now resides.
+Deciding to go, Freddie finds The Cause has grown ever larger.
+The previously skeptical Val is now a high-ranking member of The Cause, while Elizabeth and Clark have been expelled from the organization.
+Peggy rebuffs Freddie as being a lost cause, but Dodd is still hopeful that he can sway Freddie back to the fold.
+Dodd recounts that in a past life, they had worked together in Paris sending balloons across a Prussian blockade.
+Dodd gives Freddie an ultimatum: devote himself to the Cause for life, or leave and never return.
+As Freddie suggests that they may meet again in the next life, Dodd says that if they do, it will be as sworn enemies.
 Dodd sings "On a Slow Boat to China" as Freddie weeps.
-Freddie leaves and picks up a woman at a local pub, repeating questions from his first Processing session with Dodd as he is having sex with her.

-On a beach, Freddie curls up to a crude sand sculpture of a woman he and his Navy comrades sculpted during the war.
+Freddie leaves and picks up a woman at a pub, repeating questions from his first processing session as he is having sex with her.
+The film ends with Freddie on an island beach, curled up to a crude sand sculpture of a woman he and his Navy comrades sculpted during the war.